budomike/BackEndMigration/README.md

 Package Structure Creation: Construct four new packages – controllers, entities, dao, and services – for organizing code.

-Configuration Setup: Set up a configuration package and integrate RestDataConfig.java and application.properties files to ensure correct package and import addresses.

 Entity Class Implementation: Write code for the entities package to define entity classes and enums matching the UML diagram.